jeluard/metrics-perf/README.md

 ## Usage

-To expert all your metrics simply add this code:
+To export all your metrics simply add this code:

 ```java
 final PerfReporter reporter = new PerfReporter(Metrics.defaultRegistry());